diogoosorio/zidisha-vagrant/README.md

     ```

     This make take a while to install.

     Answer `yes` if you get the following message:

     > The authenticity of host '192.168.90.103 (192.168.90.103)' can't be established.
     > RSA key fingerprint is ...
     > Are you sure you want to continue connecting (yes/no)?

+    If this is not the first time you run the installation, you might see the following error:

+    > fatal: [192.168.90.103] => SSH encountered an unknown error during the connection.

+    The fix this, just remove the line starting with `192.168.90.103`
+    from `~/.ssh/known_hosts` and run **vagrant provision**.

 1. And add an entry to your **hosts** file: